Bealby/magnet-fishing/README.md

 add to the Website at a later date when more data/ information can be provided:

-**Login and Security Feature:**
+**Security Feature**

-It would be wise to implement a Login feature to the Website, as well individual security for each user, so that others can not delete or edit their logs.
-Having users’ emails displayed is not ideal also.
-A  better option would be to include a chat forum.
+Security is required to be significantly strengthened for each user, so that others cannot delete or edit their logs.
+Displaying users’ emails displayed is also not ideal; a better option would be to include a chat forum.

+**Login Facility**
+It would be wise and more user friendly to include a login feature with associated passwords.

-**Upload of Images:**
+**Upload of Images**
-A useful feature to implement would be for users to upload images This would greatly enhance the impact and viewing pleasure.
+A useful feature to implement would be to allow users to upload their own images.
+This would greatly enhance the impact, encourage sharing, and add to the viewing pleasure.

-**New Sections:**

-There are a number of very beneficial sections to add, which could include a 'News Blog' to update participants of changes in rules etc; a guide and useful tips section and a section for FAQs.

-**Expansion of Website:**
-The Website could very easily be expanded to other outer Areas of Stockholm, as well as expanded throughout Sweden.

-**Catch Log:**
+**Add a Rules and Guidance section**
+A section could be added to keep participants up-to-date on rule changes, useful “hot tips”, safety issues and any locality warning notices.

+**Frequently Asked Questions (FAQs)**
+Adding a FAQ section would encourage new magnet fisherman, and engender confidence and the pleasure it can bring.

+**Latest News and News Blogs**
+As the popularity of the sport increased there will be a need to harness debate and a thirst for “Latest News”.
+This could become a popular element of the site.

+**Cloning of the Website to other Geographic Areas** The website has been developed for magnet fishermen in Stockholm.
+There is no reason why it could not be set up for other Swedish conurbations or even beyond.

+**Use the Website to hold competitions**
+To help grow the Magnet Fishermen community and social mixing, the website, with minor adjustments, could be used to run Competitions on certain stretches of water.
+Winners, catches and prizes could be readily announced.

+**Develop the “Catch Log”**
-Sorting and appending using python??????
+Sorting and appending using python ??????

+**Create a Magnet Fishing Membership Club(s)** Membership clubs could be established by developing the website.
+This would entail establishing processes to have members join, payment systems, regular formal bulletins etc. Eventually the site could be the main supporting vehicle for a National Magnet Fishing Club with Club Chairman, Secretary and Committee!